butaixianran/Blender-Vmd-Retargeting/README.md

 # Update Log:
+## 1.25.1
+* Offer extension version
+* Fix a morph name bug caused by daz_importer addon's new name

 ## 1.25.0
 * Try to support Blender 5
 * Hide "Clear Animation" button for now, which does not work well with Blender 5